Albany Tennis Park

 Tom has belonged to Becroft Park Tennis Club since 1980 and continues to be an active interclub participant.

 Chris is a medical doctor with a significant history of leadership and management skills.
 Recently changing careers to become a real estate agent, Chris has a really varied work history.
 He has worked as a Royal Australian Flying Doctor, was a Captain and doctor in the NZ army and has been a Director of various medical businesses.

 Chris is an avid tennis player, regularly participating in cardio tennis at the Albany Tennis Park, and is a member of Greenhithe Tennis Club.

 A life member and current President of Birkenhead Tennis Club, Christo has also represented Northcote and Lynfield Tennis Clubs in interclub in recent years.
-He has held a range of positions at level club from sponsorship officer and coach to managing Chelsea Cup Teams and is currently overseeing the upgrading of club facilities.
-Christo has an extensive knowledge in the challenges faced in running clubs as well as a detailed knowledge of best practice across a number of sporting organisations.
+He has held a range of positions at level club from sponsorship officer and coach to managing Chelsea Cup Teams.
+Christo has an extensive knowledge in the challenges faced by clubs as well as a detailed knowledge of best practice across a number of sporting organisations.

 Glenn Cox is currently the Chief Executive of Badminton North Harbour.
 He has experience in racket sports and has played tennis at a number of Tennis Northern clubs including Becroft Park as a junior and Castor Bay, Mairangi Bay and Browns Bay as a senior player.

 Glenn has previous governance experience as he has been on a number of Boards and committees of various sports organisations.